Want to establish India as global content hub: Anurag Thakur ahead of IFFI 2022 opening ceremony

 Also Read | IFFI, Indian cinema carved out a niche for themselves on global stage: PM Modi

-The film market, which will be held for five days, aims at discovering, supporting and showcasing South Asian content and talent in filmmaking, production and distribution for collaborations with international film fraternity.
+The film market, which will be organised for five days, aims at discovering, supporting and showcasing South Asian content and talent in filmmaking, production and distribution for collaborations with international film fraternity.

 Also Read | 53rd IFFI set to open November 20 with retrospectives on Asha Parekh, Carlos Saura